hyunjunian/Poor-Charlie-s-Almanack/en.md

 Perverse associations are also to be avoided.
 You particularly want to avoid working directly under somebody you don’t admire and don’t want to be like.
 It’s dangerous.
 We’re all subject to control to some extent by authority figures, particularly authority figures who are rewarding us.
 Dealing properly with this danger requires both some talent and will.

-> Avoid working directly under somebody you don’t admire and don’t want to be like.
->

 I coped in my time by identifying people I admired and by maneuvering, mostly without criticizing anybody, so that I was usually working under the right sort of people.
 A lot of law firms will permit that if you’re shrewd enough to work it out with some tact.
 Generally, your outcome in life will be more satisfactory if you work under people you correctly admire.

 Engaging in routines that allow you to maintain objectivity are, of course, very helpful to cognition.
 We all remember that Darwin paid special attention to disconfirming evidence, particularly when it disconfirmed something he believed and loved.
 Routines like that are required if a life is to maximize correct thinking.